 Nowadays slow loading websites are a thing of the past.
 Your bounce rate could be caused due to slow loading speeds.
 Slow websites can cause your visitors to leave if a page takes over 3-3.5 seconds to load.

 Test your website’s loading speed by using GTmetrix and try to implement their suggestions.
 Getting a caching plugin for your WordPress website is also a great idea.
 WP Super Cache and W3 Total Cache are to name just a few that are the best plugins for the job.
-If you took these steps and are still not satisfied with your loading speed, you can upgrade your hosting package for increased speed.
+If you took these steps and are still not satisfied with your loading speed, you can upgrade your WordPress hosting package for increased speed.

 If visitors are not able to navigate through your website with ease, you’ll have a huge bounce rate.
 There are a few easily implementable tips you can use to boost your user experience and lower your bounce rate.